Carrier Testing

 What do results from carrier testing mean?

-- If the mutation in the family is known and carrier testing is done but the lab does not find the known mutation, that means that the woman is very unlikely to be a carrier.
+• If the familial variant is known and carrier testing does not find the familial variant, that means that the woman is very unlikely to be a carrier.
+Learn more about germline mosaicism, which can increase the risk for having a child with dystrophinopathy even if a mother is not a carrier.

 If you are found to be a carrier, please consider joining The Duchenne Registry.
 Started by PPMD in 2007, The Duchenne Registry has always collected data on female carriers.
+The data you share helps advance research by providing a better understanding of the impact of being a carrier and the significance of different types of genetic changes.